 In one case, GAO said that refurbishing does not count as meeting the “made in the USA” requirement.
 GAO decided that “minimal operations such as assembly of certain components may constitute manufacturing for purposes of the FAR Buy American Act, where they are necessary for the product to meet the operational or performance requirements of the solicitation.”
 See, e.g., Saginaw Machine Sys.
 Inc., B-238590, June 13, 1990, 90-1 CPD para.
 554 at 4.
 See information about Challenging Buy American Act FAR Decisions in Bid Protests.

-When it comes to refurbished buy American made products, GAO has also decided that “limited domestic assembly or manufacturing operations which do not alter the essential nature of a component which is the core or essence of the end product being procured may not be used to circumvent the plain requirement of the Buy American Act that the end product must be manufactured “substantially all” from domestic articles, material or supplies.”
+When it comes to refurbished buy American products, GAO has also decided that “limited domestic assembly or manufacturing operations which do not alter the essential nature of a component which is the core or essence of the end product being procured may not be used to circumvent the plain requirement of the Buy American Act that the end product must be manufactured “substantially all” from domestic articles, material or supplies.”
 See 41 USC 10a.

 DFARS uses a two-part test under the Buy American Act to determine whether your product is manufactured in the USA.
 An end product